Nadock/rileychase.net/README.md

 - [x] Serve Fira Code source via CF domain, not JSDelivr for CSP reasons
 - [ ] Redirects to `index.html` for non-root paths
   - https://luke.plaus.in/posts/cloudfront-index-redirect/
+- [ ] Decide on what we actually want for our favicon